yasikw/popquiz/replit.md

-✓ Created modern login/registration system with authentication and session management ✓ Applied custom background image throughout the app for cohesive design ✓ Integrated custom AI Quiz logo in header and login screen
+✓ Created modern login/registration system with authentication and session management ✓ Applied custom background image throughout the app for cohesive design ✓ Integrated custom AI Quiz logo in header and login screen ✓ Updated to new minimalist hexagon logo design with transparent background

 # User Preferences